Visa Application Process for US Citizens

 - a) Affidavit of Support from the parent/s addressed to the Consulate, stating that the parent/s will assume full financial responsibility for any and all expenses incurred by the student during his/her stay in Italy.
 The signature/s must be notarized.

-- If the minimum $1,000.00 per each month of stay is not met, and the applicant is a recipient of financial aid, a letter from the Financial Aid Office or Advisor, stating the semester costs, the amount of aid, etc. must be submitted along with the proof of funds.
+- If the minimum $1,000.00 per each month of stay is not met, and the applicant is a recipient of financial aid, a letter from the Financial Aid Office or Advisor, stating the semester costs, the amount of aid and date of disbursement must be submitted along with the proof of funds.

-- Access the visa application form at New Zealand Immigration Office Web site
+- Access the online visa application at New Zealand Immigration Office Web site

 - Students receiving financial aid from Bates, in lieu of pre-paying tuition fees, may submit an official letter from the Bates Financial Aid Office detailing the financial aid settlement.
 You need to request this letter from the Bates Financial Aid office.
 Students whose Bates aid does not entirely cover tuition fees may partially pre-pay the fees and provide the Bates Financial Aid letter to cover the balance.

 - It is best to purchase the NZ Health Insurance policy.

 All Bates students can apply through the Spanish Consulate in Boston.
 In person application, appointment necessary.

 You must schedule an appointment on line to submit your documents.
 Do this as soon as possible.
 You must submit your documents in person.
 The visa processing fee is $160 payable upon application by money order (made out to “Consulate of Spain”).
 Applications for this type of visa will neither be accepted more than four months in advance nor less than one month before the departure date.
 The passport must be left at the consulate for processing.
 It generally takes about one month or longer to process this type of visa.
 During this time no telephone consultations will be accepted regarding visa status.